belguawhale/Discord-Werewolf/README.md

 ## Changelog

+1/31/2017 - Added !fother command to manipulate other flag (totems, traitor)

+1/30/2017 - Added !ftemplate command to set templates and added ability to stop a game in !shutdown

 1/29/2017 - Gamemode structure works now and they can be set using !fgame; Secret update!

 1/27/2017 - Change in how role counts are stored